groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/replace-text-formatting-annotation-pdf/_index.md

 weight: 41
 url: /net/pdf-watermarking-attachments/replace-text-formatting-annotation-pdf/
 ---

+# Replace Text with Formatting for Annotation in PDF

 ## Introduction
 In today's digital age, protecting sensitive information and intellectual property is paramount.
 Whether you're a legal professional, a corporate entity, or an individual managing crucial documents, safeguarding against unauthorized access and distribution is a must.
 GroupDocs.Watermark for .NET emerges as a powerful tool in this realm, offering comprehensive functionalities to add, search, and remove watermarks from various document formats such as PDF, Word, Excel, PowerPoint, and images.
 In this tutorial, we'll delve into the intricacies of replacing text with formatting for annotation in PDF files using GroupDocs.Watermark for .NET.
 ## Prerequisites